laderast/xvhelper/README.md

 `xvhelper` to reflect that it is not software that is released by DNAnexus product.

-The goal of xvhelper is to provide an tidy interface to decoding raw values from exported Apollo datasets, whether they are exported from `dx extract_dataset` or through a SparkSQL query.
+The goal of xvhelper is to provide an tidy interface to extracting and decoding raw values from exported Apollo datasets, whether they are exported from `dx extract_dataset` or through a SparkSQL query.

 Given the data dictionary and the codings files, it will decode the categorical values from the raw data.